 For most of my clients, the reasons they seek my support (either for themselves or on behalf of others) fall under that umbrella of relational trauma, a cluster of interpersonal experiences that often include (alphabetically) abandonment, abuse, addiction, betrayal, deception, divorce, infidelity and more.

-Coaching is a powerful process, one that can help you to claim (or to reclaim) your own life and your life’s work: to find your voice, to take positive actions, to improve your own personal or professional equilibrium.
-Coaching is also a progressive journey, one that seeks clarity as an energizing impetus toward inner joy and peace.
+Talking back to trauma is a powerful process, one that can help you to claim (or to reclaim) your life and your life’s deepest work: to find your voice, to take positive actions, to improve your own personal or professional equilibrium.
+Talking back to trauma is also a progressive journey, one that seeks clarity as an energizing impetus toward inner joy and peace.

 THAT PERSON IS YOU.

 In my experience, when something happens to interrupt (or obliterate) our personal or professional lives “as we know it,” we usually CANNOT get through it by ourselves—despite the fact that we (and often everyone else around us) expects that we can, should and will.
 Feeling disoriented, discouraged or disenfranchised, we often need to lean on someone supportive, objective and empathetic—someone who can help us to clarify reality and engage the truth about our situation, reflecting that reality without dilution or denial.
 We need reassurance from someone who believes that our experiential overwhelm will not last forever, and that everything is indeed “figureoutable.”
 Most importantly, we need someone to “hold out hope” on behalf of our best and highest selves—someone who can fast-forward through our current situation, trusting in what is possible for us on the other side.